botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 - `buttons`: a slice of [button objects](#cbutton).
 - `sticker`: single sticker ID or a slice of sticker IDs
 - `forward`: an sdict containing `channel` and `message` keys specifying the message to forward
+- `suppress_embeds`: whether to suppress embeds in the message.

 All of these keys are optional, but providing an empty content, file, or no embeds will result in no message being sent.